 Pre- and post-adoption medical testing can reveal a great deal of hidden information about a child’s health.
 Parents should be aware that (like all biological children) some disabilities or illnesses do not become apparent until a child is a toddler or older.

-50% of internatioally adopted children come home with medical conditions--mostly infections.
+50% of internationally adopted children come home with medical conditions--mostly infections.

-Screening leads to timely treatment and prevent of disease tranmission.
+Screening leads to timely treatment and prevention of disease transmission.
 The BC Centre for Disease Control has issued guidelines for health professionals on disease screening that should be done.
-THey cover the most common causes of infection amongst internationally adopted children.
-Investigations done abroad may have to be repeated and additional investigations may be necessary depending on clinical presentation and country of origin.
+They cover the most common causes of infection amongst internationally adopted children.
+Investigations done abroad may have to be repeated, and additional investigations may be necessary depending on clinical presentation and country of origin.

-- While we can make some generalizations about particular countries—drinking rates during pregnancy are high in Russia—one can not make assumptions on the health of a child on the basis of country of origin.
+- While we can make some generalizations about particular countries—drinking rates during pregnancy are high in Russia—one can not make assumptions about a child's health based on country of origin.

-- What might be true about a country at one time, may be quite different a few years later.
-Korean adoption has been popular partly because of the very low drinking rates amongst Korean women.
-Recent research suggests, though, that drinking rates are now increasing amongst younger Korean women.
+- What might be true about a country at one time may be quite different a few years later.
+Korean adoption has been popular partly because of Korean women's very low drinking rates.
+However, recent research suggests that drinking rates are now increasing amongst younger Korean women.

-- All medical information should be taken seriously, but it is also all suspect.
-For instance, in Russia, medical terminology can be quite different to that used in Canada and some terms Russian doctors use can sound alarming, but are not a cause for concern.
+- All medical information should be taken seriously, but it is all suspect.
+For instance, in Russia, medical terminology can be quite different from that used in Canada, and some terms Russian doctors use can sound alarming but are not a cause for concern.

-- There have been situations where a child is described in their medical records as being in good health, yet that is not the case.
+- There have been situations where a child is described as being in good health in their medical records, yet that is not the case.
 The opposite can happen too.
 There have been cases where a child has been described as having a disability that he or she does not have.

 - As well as birth family history, a preadoption medical review will also consider any medical information available: prematurity, the child’s growth rate (height, weight, head size) and whether a child has reached key developmental milestones.
-Head growth is very predictive of some problems; if head size is not provided, it should be requested.
+Head growth is very predictive of some problems; it should be requested if head size is not provided.

 - Once a child comes home to Canada, a post-adoption medical assessment is just as important.
-Taking into consideration the country of origin of the child it would include a medical and developmental assessment, vision and hearing, blood and urine testing, testing for certain viruses, parasites and skin problems and an immunization check.
+Considering the child's country of origin, it would include a medical and developmental assessment, vision and hearing, blood and urine testing, testing for certain viruses, parasites and skin problems, and an immunization check.